 Supplemental Environmental Projects (SEPs) can be part of a stipulation agreement, and are intended to provide extra environmental and public health benefits.
 SEPs are environmentally beneficial projects which a regulated party agrees to undertake in the settlement of an enforcement action, but which they are not otherwise legally required to perform.
 These projects can mitigate penalty amounts, but often dollar-for-dollar credit is not given for what is spent.

 Consent decrees are the highest level of enforcement action that the agency uses.
 They are overseen by a court and typically used for cases that have very high penalties, or when court oversight would be necessary or beneficial.
 This type of action is not commonly used.

 A field citation is similar to a ticket.
 Field citations are issued by the MPCA or a Department of Natural Resources Conservation Officer for violations of statutes or rules governing solid waste, spills, tanks, and septic systems, and they impose penalties in amounts specified in statute.
 Field citations require that violations are corrected, or that reimbursement is provided to the government agency that performs the corrective actions.

 When the MPCA assigns a penalty, the dollar amount is determined based on consideration of the following factors:

-- The risks a violation posed to public health or the environment
+- The potential and/or actual impacts a violation posed to public health and the environment

 - Whether the violation was an isolated incident or part of a pattern of violations